walterfreeman/phy211/paper2.md

 ### How will this be graded?

-We will grade you out of fifteen points.
 The grading will be done by a combination of your recitation TA's and professors.

 If you write an exemplary essay here, especially one that teaches us something we didn't know, you may earn extra credit.
-(This is the same grading system used in AST101 papers; as a reference, of the 1700 papers we graded last fall, two received a 30/10, twelve a 20 or higher, and about fifty earned a 15 or higher.)

 Longer papers will get no higher of a grade unless they use their extra words to actually say something interesting.
 There are almost five hundred of you and grading is going to take a while, so if you only have a few things to say, say them well and succinctly, and be proud.

 We will grade you based on: